Microsoft Graph Email Account Configuration

 Assign API Permissions

-Step 1: In the app settings, go to API permissions.
+Step 1: In the app settings, open API permissions.
 Then, click Add a permission.

 11d.png